 Companies also need to be consistent in how they conduct their background checks and practice restraint as to what information really impacts job performance.
 If a candidate of a certain race faces a criminal history check or an education verification, then all other candidates should be checked also.
 Variation from position to position is expected depending on the demands of each role, but there should not be variations between candidates vying for the same job.

-How about Social Media for Pre-Employment Background Checks?
+How about Social Media for Background Checks for Employment?

 Many companies are resorting to social media background checks in what is perceived as an opportunity to save time and money.
 In most cases, these checks are well-intentioned – no brand wants one of their employees sending out offensive posts that could damage their reputation – but intention can be ill-defined.